What’s with the Penis Bone of a Walrus?

 — Vern Hayden, CFP®

-Behind the Scenes: Thule, 1965 – The Rescue That Taught Me That Discipline Was Not Optional
+The Rescue That Taught Me That Discipline Was Not Optional

 Thule was a remote Arctic outpost, just 700 miles from the North Pole.
 At the time, about 6,000 military personnel and 2,000 Danish construction workers lived there.
 Once anyone stepped beyond the boundaries, they were completely exposed to a world that did not forgive mistakes.
 Discipline wasn’t optional.
 Warnings were not suggestions.
-They were often the difference between life and death.
+They were more often than not, the difference between life and death.

 We had only fragments of information from the man’s buddies about where he might have gone.
 Foot by foot, we slowly investigated different locations.
 Finally, we found him sprawled out on an icy side road.
 He was barely alive.
-We struggled to get him into the half-track and rushed him to the base hospital as fast as we could.
+We struggled to get him into the half-track and then rushed him to the base hospital as fast as we could.

 That was Thule.

 Discipline wasn’t optional.
 Warnings were not suggestions.
 In the Arctic, the environment does not forgive mistakes.
 And sometimes, the difference between life and death is simply showing up and refusing to give up.
+It was lessons like this situation provided which prepared me for the profession I devoted my life to, which is to provide people with the financial planning that will best serve them and their objectives.
+The financial environment can be unforgiving, and mistakes are not optional.

 Vern Hayden CFP®